pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/LAB_access.md

 Close the Configuration window.

-**Enter VPN IP Address as provided in the paper sheet on your desk.
+**Enter VPN IP Address as provided in the paper sheet on your desk or on below screenshot.
 Then choose “Connect”.**

 <img src="https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/anyconnect_with_IP.png" width = 500>